yt-dlp/yt-dlp/README.md

 * `data_sync_id`: Overrides the account Data Sync ID used in Innertube API requests.
 This may be needed if you are using an account with `youtube:player_skip=webpage,configs` or `youtubetab:skip=webpage`
 * `visitor_data`: Overrides the Visitor Data used in Innertube API requests.
 This should be used with `player_skip=webpage,configs` and without cookies.
 Note: this may have adverse effects if used improperly.
 If a session from a browser is wanted, you should pass cookies instead (which contain the Visitor ID)
 * `po_token`:  Proof of Origin (PO) Token(s) to use for requesting video playback.
 Comma seperated list of PO Tokens in the format `CLIENT+PO_TOKEN`, e.g. `youtube:po_token=web+XXX,android+YYY`
+* `missing_pot`: Do not skip formats that require a PO Token but are missing one.
+These formats may fail immediately or during download with HTTP Error 403.

 #### youtubetab (YouTube playlists, channels, feeds, etc.)
 * `skip`: One or more of `webpage` (skip initial webpage download), `authcheck` (allow the download of playlists requiring authentication when no initial webpage is downloaded.
 This may cause unwanted behavior, see [#1122](https://github.com/yt-dlp/yt-dlp/pull/1122) for more details)